itsgiff/nixcfg/docs/tracker.md

 ## Recent Updates

+- **May 2025**: Created nixinit.sh bootstrap script for fast machine setup
 - **May 2025**: Successfully configured nuc with Docker, NVIDIA, and NFS support
 - **May 2025**: Refined user configurations for both paul and admin users
 - **May 2025**: Started macOS integration with basic directory structure